sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Debugging_and_Profiling/Managing_Memory_and_Finding_Leaks.md

 If you make a change to your app, the most reliable way to gather new statistics in Instruments is to close it and start over.

-*Tracking memory more accurately*
+{{% alert title="⚠️ Warning" color="primary" %}}*Tracking memory more accurately*

 On iOS, the runtime and other systems may frequently allocate (or deallocate) objects which can't be managed directly through your javascript code.
 In general, when checking your app for memory leaks, you should be filtering for objects with the "Ti" prefix.

 Also note that by attaching the profiler after the app has started, you do not get any information on already-created objects until they are touched by the memory management system.
-To get more accurate information, you may need to open the Xcode project generated in your project's build/iphone folder, and choose **Product** \> **Profile**, then configure the resulting Instruments launch as described here.
+To get more accurate information, you may need to open the Xcode project generated in your project's build/iphone folder, and choose **Product** \> **Profile**, then configure the resulting Instruments launch as described here.{{% /alert %}}

 ![instruments](/Images/appc/download/attachments/29004941/instruments.png)